ncatlab/nlab-content/pages/7/4/0/0/47/content.md

 If you used the [Theorem Environment](http://golem.ph.utexas.edu/instiki/show/Theorems) to mark then up, then this decision could be made globally, by adjusting the CSS.
 But, since I've pointed this out 6 or 8 times, now, maybe I should just let you have recourse to your pistols.

 {: response}
-[[Eric Forgy|Eric]] says: I'm still learning and wasn't aware of the Theorem Environment.
+_[[Eric Forgy|Eric]] says_: I'm still learning and wasn't aware of the Theorem Environment.
 We should definititely encourage its use, however, I think John is referring to the first use of the word _within_ a definition.
 I've noticed that too.
 I've been using **bold**, but could switch to _italic_ if that is what you want.

+{: response}
+_[[John Baez|John]] says_: In this case I'm more interested in consistency than enforcing my will upon the world, despite my joke about pistols at dawn.  **Bold** jumps out you more than _italics_, I think.
+A theorem environment would let us make (and change) this decision globally, but we won't want all our definitions to be stated as part of a formal **Definition** environment --- sometimes it's nice to make a definition as part of a paragraph of ordinary text, and in my own papers I always put the defined term in **boldface**, to 1) make the definitions easy to spot, and 2) make it clear that I'm defining something instead of stating a fact about something (I hate it when someone says "Pr&uuml;fer rings are hereditary and Noetherian" and I can't tell if this is supposed to be the _definition_, or merely a cute _fact_ about Pr&uuml;fer rings).

 ##Linking to Wikipeda##

-[[Eric Forgy|Eric]]: How would I link to an external address that itself contains parentheses, e.g.
+_[[Eric Forgy|Eric]]_ says: How would I link to an external address that itself contains parentheses, e.g.

 http://en.wikipedia.org/wiki/Field_(mathematics)